apache/apisix/FAQ.md

 Indeed this distinction was eliminated by etcd in their master branch, but not backport to announced versions, so be care when deploy your etcd cluster.

-## How to achieve high availability of APISIX?
+## How to set up high available Apache APISIX clusters?

 The high availability of APISIX can be divided into two parts: